anbox-cloud/discourse-docs/howto/application/delete.md

 When an application is no longer needed, it can be fully removed from Anbox Cloud.
-Removing an application will cause all of its versions to be removed, including all of its currently active containers.
-Be extra careful as this might affect your users if any are still using containers of the application you want to remove.
+Removing an application will cause all of its versions to be removed, including all of its currently active instances.
+Be extra careful as this might affect your users if any are still using instances of the application you want to remove.

 Once you're sure you want to remove the application, you can do so with the following command: